 Ankle support: This saves you from painful ankle twists on uneven trails.
 But this also makes it heavier.
 And you need to get used to wearing it—break it in—a couple of weeks before your trek starts.

-Some of the popular and recommended brands are Forclaz, Quechua, and Salomon.
+Some of the popular and recommended brands are Forclaz and Quechua.
 They are generally priced between Rs.
 3000 and Rs.
 8000.
 Decathlon trekking shoes are most popular and preferred by experienced trekking enthusiasts, while some prefer Woodland trekking shoes.

 3. Mountaineering boots